Free Diet Tracker

 Most of the carbs are eaten at night, after the gym.
 Carbs tend to make me tired.
 While that is something I want to avoid at work, it’s perfect to lead into a good nights sleep.
 And because we saved on carbs for lunch the portion size gets bigger.

-A nice trick to eat bigger meals but still be dieting.
-Most people are mentally occupied by work at day, but feel the urge to have a nice meal at night.
+It’s a nice trick to eat bigger meals but still be dieting.
+Most people are mentally occupied by work during the day, but feel the urge to have a nice meal at night.
+Which, then, can be bigger and mentally more fulfilling.

 You can, of course, make the snack more than just a piece of fruit.
 If you like to spread out macros/ calories over more meals try a setup like this: